 As the weather turns a bit colder, more people that lead active lives are in search of ways to keep themselves warm without having to bulk up.
-While cold-weather gear is great for the winter months, the cooler temperatures of autumn or spring often call for something a bit more substantial than a heavy shirt, but less overwhelming than a winter coat.
+While cold-weather gear is great for the winter months, the cooler temperatures of autumn or spring often call for something a bit more substantial than a heavy shirt, but less overwhelming than a winter jacket.
 This is where the idea of a softshell jacket comes into play.
 The best softshell jackets are not only designed to be worn in a wide range of temperatures and weather but are also meant to be used in a wide range of outdoor sports and hobbies.
 Check our top picks below.

 This is the best product on our list that is currently in stock: